Deformation theory of G_2 conifolds: G2 conifolds

-In this section we reproduce material from~\cite{Kdesings} on $\G$~cones, and asymptotically conical (AC) and conically singular (CS) $\G$~manifolds that will be needed in the present paper.
+In this section we discuss facts about $\G$~cones, and asymptotically conical (AC) and conically singular (CS) $\G$~manifolds that will be needed in the present paper.
 Any results stated in this section without proof can be found in~\cite[Section 2]{Kdesings}.
-Proofs are given for any results in this section that are not from~\cite{Kdesings}.